-104. Define dizygotic and monozygotic twins.
-Summarize the genetic and environmental factors that increase the chances of giving birth to both types.
+110. Explain how dizygotic and monozygotic twins originate, and identify the frequency with which each type of twin occurs.
+Summarize the genetic and environmental factors that increase the chances of giving birth to each type of twins.

 Answer: Dizygotic, or fraternal, twins are the most common type of multiple offspring.
 They result from the release and fertilization of two ova.
 Genetically, they are no more alike than ordinary siblings.
 Older maternal age, fertility drugs, and in vitro fertilization are major causes of the dramatic rise in fraternal twinning and other multiple births in industrialized nations over the past several decades.
 Currently, fraternal twins account for 1 in about every 33 births in the United States.
-Monozygotic, or identical, twins are created when a zygote that has started to duplicated separates into two clusters of cells that develop into two individuals.
+Monozygotic, or identical, twins are created when a zygote that has started to duplicate separates into two clusters of cells that develop into two individuals.
 The frequency of identical twins is the same around the world-about 1 in every 350 to 400 births.
 Environmental influences that prompt monozygotic twinning include temperature changes, variation in oxygen levels, and late fertilization of the ovum.

-105. Explain X-linked inheritance and how it affects both males and females.
+111. Explain X-linked inheritance and how it affects both males and females.

 Answer: When a harmful allele is carried on the X chromosome, X-linked inheritance applies.
 Males are more likely to be affected because their sex chromosomes do not match.
-In females, any recessive allele on one X chromosome has a good chance of being suppressed by a dominant allele on the other X. But the Y chromosome is only about one-third as long and therefore lacks many corresponding genes to override those on the X. A well-known example is hemophilia, a disorder in which the blood fails to clot normally.
+In females, any recessive allele on one X chromosome has a good chance of being suppressed by a dominant allele on the other X. But the Y chromosome is only about one-third as long and therefore lacks many corresponding genes to override those on the X. A well-known example of X-linked inheritance is hemophilia, a disorder in which the blood fails to clot normally.
 There is a greater likelihood of inheritance by male children whose mothers carry the abnormal allele.
-Page Ref: 39
+Similarly, fragile X syndrome, the most common inherited cause of intellectual disability, affects about 1 in 2,000 males and 1 in 6,000 females.
+In this disorder an abnormal repetition of a sequence of DNA bases occurs on the X chromosome, damaging a particular gene.
+Page Ref: 44

-106. How do contemporary researchers view the family?
-Describe direct and indirect influences on the family, and provide examples of each.
+112. How do contemporary researchers view the family?
+Describe direct and indirect influences within family members' interdependent relationships, and provide examples of each.

 Answer: Contemporary researchers view the family as a network of interdependent relationships.
 Bidirectional influences exist in which the behaviors of each family member affect those of others.
 These influences operate both directly and indirectly.
 Kind, patient communication evokes cooperative, harmonious responses, whereas harshness and impatience engender angry, resistive behavior.
 Each of these reactions, in turn, forges a new link in the interactive chain.
 In the first instance, a positive message tends to follow; in the second, a negative or avoidant one is likely.
 When parents are firm but warm, children tend to comply with their requests.
-And when children cooperate, their parents are likely to be warm and gentle in the future.
+When children cooperate, their parents are likely to be warm and gentle in the future.
 Furthermore, third parties indirectly influence the family.
 Interaction between any two family members is affected by others present in the setting.
 Third parties can serve as supports for or barriers to development.
 For example, when a marital relationship is warm and considerate, mothers and fathers are more likely to engage in effective coparenting.
 Effective coparenting, in turn, fosters a positive marital relationship.